ZaPicc/WRO2023-PA-WISETREELOVERS/README.md

 This months were to focus on the programming part, that is the most complicated because he had a lot of issues and complications with ROS.
 Also we got some help that gave us recomendations with the problems and better solutions.

 Now, after talking of the story, basically the robot works this way:

+The robot have one motor, the motor boost the back wheels with the help of a motor controller (specificaly L298N) in the front we have a SERVO of 90° as directional axis.
+It has a camera on the front that helps with the color detection, and in the top it has a lidar sensor that basically helps to measure distances.
+For the programming, we have an arduino and an rock pi 4b, the programming is basically made with ROS2 in python.